jarromie/.profile/README.md

 * [Discord](https://discordapp.com/users/552672975124561932)
 * [Mastodon](https://mastodon.social/@jarromie)

-I am also always available at email via [jarromie@whocodes.tech](mailto:jarromie@whocodes.tech) or [jarromie@outlook.com](mailto:jarromie@outlook.com).
+i am also always available via email at [jarromie@whocodes.tech](mailto:jarromie@whocodes.tech) or [jarromie@outlook.com](mailto:jarromie@outlook.com).

-Feel free to check out my [private instance of Gitea](https://git.whocodes.tech/) where most of my projects are actually hosted (updates are automatically pushed and synced to my GitHub repositories).
-I use this primarily because it allows me to have unlimited private repositories for free, and is easy to connect with GitHub!
-All glory to the guys at [Gitea.com](https://gitea.com/).
+feel free to check out my [private instance of Gitea](https://git.whocodes.tech/) where most of my projects are actually hosted (updates are automatically pushed and synced to my GitHub repositories). i use this primarily because it allows me to have unlimited private repositories for free, and is easy to connect with GitHub! all glory to the geniuses at [Gitea.com](https://gitea.com/).